WailGree/tech-interview-workbook-Barbicsek/docs/module_web_with_python.md

 ### SQL

 #### How can you connect your application to a database server?
 What are the possible ways?

+*I need a connection string and a connection object from the database provider to set a session with the database server.
+For phyton we can use the psycopg2 module api's to connect an application with psql database.*

 #### When do you use the DISTINCT keyword in SQL?

 *The SELECT DISTINCT statement is used to return only distinct (different) values.*